billk-FM/HEC-Commander/README.md

   <img src="misc/fenstermaker-logo.png" width=60%>
 </p>

-HEC-Commander Tools is a suite of python notebooks developed with AI assistance for water resource engineering workflows, primarily focused on providing automation for HEC-RAS and HEC-HMS through jupyter notebooks with ai-assisted coding.
+HEC-Commander Tools is a suite of python notebooks developed with AI assistance for water resource engineering workflows, primarily focused on providing automation for HEC-RAS and HEC-HMS through Jupyter Notebooks.

 Developed to support Region 4 of the Louisiana Watershed Initiative by Fenstermaker.
 (Not affiliated with HEC, content is exclusively third party automation utilizing publicly available software)